amy-tabb/apriltag-cmake-example/README.md

 I had a very hard time getting the apriltag library to work with cmake.
 I use cmake all the time, so decided to put together a little minimal working example.
 I'm being sort of brief, but if you have questions, just open an issue.

+Contents:
+- a working CMakeLists.txt.
+- example `opencv_demo.cc` from the apriltag `example` directory.
+- example `apriltag_demo.c` from the apriltag `example` directory.
+- these instructions.

+## Install apriltag
 Install the [apriltag lib](https://github.com/AprilRobotics/apriltag.git).
 Set the install path.
 I do this by:

 ````bash